Skip to Main Content

 Publishing Dissertation Research

-Note, however, that you will need to be careful about reproducing images, test instruments, etc. You will need to ensure that you have permission to reproduce these resources in other formats.
+Note, however, that you will need to ensure that you have permission to reproduce images, test instruments, etc. in other formats.
 This may require contacting the author or copyright holder of the work.

 For additional information, please see the following resources: